 The presentation times for oral sessions are as follows: contributed presentations are 15 minutes each, invited talks are 30 minutes, and tutorials are 45 minutes.
 Each presentation will have a break for questions during the last 2-3 minutes of each presentation.

 Poster sessions are scheduled to provide an opportunity for selected papers to be presented in greater visual detail and should facilitate vivid discussions with attendees.
 All poster presenters will be supplied with a bulletin board that is 8-feet high x 4-feet wide.
 As the bottom 3 feet are often difficult to view, please plan to have your poster fit within a section that is 5-feet high x 4-foot wide (152 cm x 121 cm).
-Presenters will be provided with pins.
-Authors must remain in the vicinity of the bulletin board for the duration of the session (60-90 minutes) to answer questions.
+Authors must remain in the vicinity of the bulletin board for the duration of the session (2 hours) to answer questions.
 Note that poster presenters are not supplied with any audiovisual equipment.
 Those requiring such equipment should refrain from requesting the poster only or poster preferred formats on the submission form.
-For more details about Poster Presentation Guidelines click here.

 Rapid Fire Oral Presentations